NTasev/skillo-automation-project/testcases/RegistrationTestCases.md

 Expected Result:

-User account is successfully created.
+- User account is created.

+- App redirects to homepage.

+- User appears as logged in.

 App redirects to homepage and user appears as logged-in.

 Actual Result:

-User is created successfully.
-App redirects to homepage.
+- User is created successfully.

 ## 🔴 TC02 – Registration Fails: Weak or Invalid Password